1. What is the deadline for submitting an application?

 8. How is grade placement determined?

-Grade placement is generally determined by your age and academic background.
+Grade placement secondary students is generally determined by your age and academic background.
 The TDSB reserves the right to determine final grade placement.
 It is understood that the grade level of your course selections in our school system depends on the results of the online assessment tests that you are going to take.
-It may take you two or more years to graduate with an Ontario Secondary School Diploma and to meet the requirements for admissions to university or college in Canada.
+For grade 11 and 12 students, it may take you two or more years to graduate with an Ontario Secondary School Diploma and to meet the requirements for admissions to university or college in Canada.

 9. How long does it take before a letter of acceptance is issued?

 Every effort is made to process each application as quickly as possible.
 However, please allow a minimum of 5 working days once the application is submitted through our online portal successfully and all required documents are uploaded.

 10. Does the TDSB admit international students with special education requirements?

 No. The TDSB is unable to accommodate to the requests of international students for special education programs due to limited resources available.

 11. Does the TDSB provide the services of a custodian?